-Condition Number Condition Findings Compliance Status The initial version of the SMP approved by the Department remains current.
-Observation: Whilst one element of the SMP implementation was found to not have been undertaken during the reporting period (annual rehabilitation monitoring) this was not considered to contribute a material impact to the intent of the broader condition.
-Therefore as substantial compliance was achieved a compliant finding is considered appropriate.
-It is recommended that Stanmore initiate rehabilitation monitoring annually (including in early 2021) as per the SMP Implementation Plan.
-Evidence: SMP, copy of letter dated the 21st of November 2018 from the Department, CV of Dr Craig Streatfeild (suitably qualified person) who prepared the SMP, Email RE: RFI for Audit and Proposed Site Visit (Belinda Parfitt (Stanmore) to Paul Tett (SLR) confirmation of SMP version currency) and Department Environmental Management Plan Guidelines.
+Condition Number Condition Findings Compliance Status Evidence : SMP, copy of letter dated the 21 st of November 2018 from the Department, CV of Dr Craig Streatfeild (suitably qualified person) who prepared the SMP, Email RE: RFI for Audit and Proposed Site Visit (Belinda Parfitt (Stanmore) to Paul Tett (SLR) confirmation of SMP version currency) and Department Environmental Management Plan Guidelines.
 4 The approval holder must not clear habitat suitable for the Koala (Phascolarctos cinereus) (combined populations of Qld, NSW and the ACT) and Greater Glider (Petauroides volans) or Squatter Pigeon (Southern) (Geophaps scripta scripta) habitat or Ornamental Snake (Denisonia maculata) habitat until the Minister has approved the Species Management Plan.
-Not applicable to the period of this Annual Compliance Report - Found compliant in the previous Annual Compliance Report.
-Evidence : 21 st of November 2018 letter from Department to Stanmore Clarifying approval of OMP as at 02 October 2018, Disturbance Permit 99, Disturbance Permit Register. С Offset Management Plan

-Condition Number Condition Findings Compliance Status 5 The approval holder must submit an Offset Management Plan for the written approval of the Minister.
+Not applicable to the period of this Annual Compliance Report - Found compliant in previous Annual Compliance Reports.
+Evidence : 21 st of November 2018 letter from Department to Stanmore Clarifying approval of OAMP as at 02 October 2018, Disturbance Permit 99, Disturbance Permit Register. С Offset Management Plan 5 The approval holder must submit an Offset Management Plan for the written approval of the Minister.
 The approved Offset Management Plan must be implemented.
-The Offset Management Plan must be prepared by a suitably qualified person in accordance with the Department's Environmental Management Plan Guidelines and include: a. details of environmental offset/s to compensate for the habitat suitable for the Koala (Phascolarctos cinereus) (combined populations of Qld, NSW and the ACT) and Greater Glider (Petauroides volans) and Squatter Pigeon (Southern) (Geophaps scripta scripta) habitat to be cleared as identified in condition 2. b. details of how the proposed offset/s and Offset Management Plan meet the requirements of the EPBC Act Environmental Offsets Policy; c. a field validation survey and baseline description of the current condition (prior to any management activities) of the offset area/s, including existing vegetation, for habitat suitable for the Koala (Phascolarctos cinereus) (combined populations of Qld, NSW and the ACT) and Greater Glider (Petauroides volans) and Squatter Pigeon (Southern) (Geophaps scripta scripta) habitat; d. a description and map (including shapefiles) to clearly define the location and boundaries of the proposed offset area/s, accompanied by the offset attributes; e. information about how the proposed offset area/s provide connectivity with other relevant habitats and biodiversity corridors; f. a description of the management measures (including timing, frequency and duration) that will be implemented in each offset area/s; The Offset Management Plan (OMP) was prepared by BASE Consulting Group (27 th of September 2018).
-The OMP was submitted to the Department for written approval.
-Written approval for the OMP was given by the Department via letter dated the 2 nd of October 2018.
-A second letter dated the 21 st of November 2018 from the Department relating to the OMP approval was issued correcting errors within the initial letter.
-The OMP related to the Byrne Valley Station Offset area.
-The negotiation process for securing this offset was undertaken during the period of this Annual Compliance Report and was ultimately unsuccessful.
-Subsequently access to the property on which the proposed offset was to be located became unavailable and therefore the two-yearly Site Condition monitoring was not able to be achieved.
+The Offset Management Plan must be prepared by a suitably qualified person in accordance with the Department's Environmental Management Plan Guidelines and include: a. details of environmental offset/s to compensate for the habitat suitable for the Koala (Phascolarctos cinereus) (combined populations of Qld, NSW and the ACT) and Greater Glider (Petauroides volans) and Squatter Pigeon (Southern) (Geophaps scripta scripta) habitat to be cleared as identified in condition 2. b. details of how the proposed offset/s and Offset Management Plan meet the requirements of the EPBC Act Environmental Offsets Policy; As discussed in Section 1.2, the initial OAMP became redundant during the previous Compliance reporting period.
+A new OAMP was prepared by BASE Consulting Group (19 th of November 2020), submitted to the Department and approved by the Department on the 21 st of May 2021.
+The new OAMP relates to the Mt Spencer Station Offset area.
 Offsets to address these requirements are now being pursued at Mt.
-Spencer (approximately 23 km east of Nebo) as discussed below.
-The Department was informed of the circumstances.
-Therefore, Implementation of the OMP as per Table 21 of OMP, (Appendix A) was unable to be achieved and would have provided no value were it to be.
-The OMP was prepared by a suitably qualified person (A suitably qualified person is a person who has professional qualifications, training or skills and at least five (5) years of experience relevant to the nominated subject matters to give authoritative assessment, advice and analysis about performance relevant to the subject matter using relevant protocols, standards, methods and/or literature.).
-The OMP was prepared in accordance with the Department's Environmental Management Plan Guideline.
-Section 4.3 of the OMP addresses details of the offsets to compensate for MNES species habitat clearing - (a).
+Spencer (approximately 23 km east of Nebo).
+The Department was progressively informed of the circumstances surrounding the initial OAMP and development of the new OAMP.
+The OAMP was prepared by a suitably qualified person (A suitably qualified person is a person who has professional qualifications, training or skills and at least five (5) years of experience relevant to the nominated subject matters to give authoritative assessment, advice and analysis about performance relevant to the subject matter using relevant protocols, standards, methods and/or literature.).
 C

+SLR